Skip to main content

 WordPress speed is a business problem before it is a score problem

-Start with the pages that make money
+Start with the pages and templates that make money

 Use caching in the right order